alexysong/tdyno/README.md

-**T-Dyno** is a 2D finite-difference time-domain (FDTD) package that is capable of applying dynamic modulations in both the real and the imaginary parts of the permittivity, i.e. index modulations and gain/loss modulations.
+**T-Dyno** is a 2D finite-difference time-domain (FDTD) package.
+Apart from conventional FDTD functionalities, TDyno is capable of applying dynamic modulations in both the real and the imaginary parts of the permittivity, i.e. having index modulations and gain/loss modulations.

 ## Features
 T-Dyno natively supports the following features: